Before the Switch Presentation tomorrow, we have one final interview from our developer source in our developer interview series!

 -Switch tablet may have sensor bar built-in like Wii U GamePad did, for Wii Remotes/Joy-Cons.

 -Multiple Joy-Cons can be used at a time for multiplayer (4-5 players with additional Joy-Cons).
 “So Switch can sell itself to more people at same time while 3DS was focused on 1 player – especially showing off the 3D capabilities.”

--Switch will have local Download Play and StreetPass like 3DS did.
+-Switch will have local Download Play like 3DS did.

 -Cartridges are much better than discs because of faster data access, allowing games to be played faster without being installed, and running at a faster rate than standard HDDs.
 Additionally, devs have a choice to use a larger writable portion on a disk if they need it.
 Dev’s comment: